abougouffa/minemacs/docs/packages.md

 * `corfu-popupinfo`: Candidate information popup for Corfu
 * `nerd-icons-corfu`: Icons for Corfu using `nerd-icons`
 * `consult`: Consult provides search and navigation commands based on the Emacs completion function `completing-read`
-* `consult-dir`: Insert paths into the minibuffer prompt
 * `embark`: Choose a command to run based on what is near point, both in minibuffer and in normal buffers
 * `embark-consult`: Consult integration for Embark
 * `marginalia`: Marginalia (i.e., description) in the minibuffer